 This is best illustrated by the work of Rafał W. Orkan and Anna Kańtoch.
 For lack of a more appropriate category, their writings may be classified as New Weird works (a literary trend established by China Miéville, which involves the crossing of genre boundaries).
 However new terms and genera ought to be invented in order to accurately describe Orkan’s and Kańtoch’s books.
 Nevertheless it is easier to use existing expressions.
 Hence the false impression was formed that Polish writers imitate popular American or British trends.

-In reality they follow their own respective paths.
+In reality, they follow their own respective paths.
 Rafał W. Orkan’s books are melting pots, in which the author mixes magic with technology and horror.
 Not only does he sculpt in inanimate matter, he also conjures bizarre bodies of monsters and hybrids and invents numerous neologisms.
-On the other hand Kańtoch in her novel Prelunar Beings.
-Tome I "spices up" science fiction with a bit of extraordinariness characteristic of fantasy.
+On the other hand, Kańtoch, in her novel Prelunar Beings:Tome I ‘spices up’ science fiction with a bit of extraordinariness characteristic of fantasy.
 The book won the Janusz A. Zajdel Award in 2010 and was distinguished by the jury of the Jerzy Żuławski Prize.

 That’s not all

 Recently, the first Polish conceptual speculative novel was published.
-Paweł Matuszek’s book entitled Stone Moth not only puts forth an interesting plot but also an original form – font styles, letter sizes and illustrations are among the employed means of expression.
+Paweł Matuszek’s book entitled Stone Moth not only puts forth an interesting plot but also an original form – font styles, letter sizes and illustrations are amongst the employed means of expression.
 A more traditional approach is demonstrated by the highly popular Jakub Ćwiek.
-Apart from being the author of the abovementioned horror novel he is also the creator of the cycle Liar, which is set in the realities of the American Civil War.
-On the other hand the action of his Blacklegs’ Offensive takes place during the II World War.
-In this book magicians help the allied forces in winning the conflict.
+Apart from being the author of the above-mentioned horror novel, he is also the creator of the cycle Liar, which is set in the realities of the American Civil War.
+On the other hand, the action of his Blacklegs’ Offensive takes place during the II World War.
+In this book, magicians help the allied forces in winning the conflict.

 The stories of two other writers, while undoubtedly maintained in the fantasy style, are so unique that they can’t simply be classified as post-Tolkien tales about heroes.
 Maciej Guzek is one such author.
-His novel Third World and collection of stories Rabbit Warren are set in a reality, in which a portal leading to magical realms is discovered in Poland.
+His novel Third World and collection of stories Rabbit Warren are set in a reality in which a portal leading to magical realms is discovered in Poland.
 This event results in the rapid economic growth of the country.
 The writer portrays Poland as an international superpower, which is seldom encountered in speculative fiction.
-However his prose is also distinctive because of its approach to fantasy.
+However, his prose is also distinctive because of its approach to fantasy.
 Guzek writes with a deep consciousness of Tolkien’s and his successors’ literary legacy (Third World is a reportage from a journey to one of the magical worlds and ought to be considered a homage to Ryszard Kapuściński).

 Representatives of Polish speculative fiction shouldn’t be wary of comparisons to foreign prose of the genre.
-The books written in Poland hold their own, as imaginative and complex as the best of the west.
+The books written in Poland hold their own, as imaginative and complex as the best of the West.